-The Scottish Borders Community Planning Partnership works for the benefit of people in the Borders.
+The Scottish Borders Community Planning Partnership (CPP) is tasked with taking this forward here in the Scottish Borders.

 Under the Community Empowerment (Scotland) Act 2015 the Scottish Government requires the CPP to tackle local challenges and improve local outcomes, with a particular focus on reducing inequalities, by working together as a partnerships and with local communities and businesses.

 The Scottish Borders Community Plan highlights what the Borders-wide inequalities are, and how the CPP together and with local communities and businesses can address those inequalities and improve outcomes.